 Day 3: Sheep Camp to Happy Camp

-We will breakfast and break camp early, as “summit day” is by far the most demanding.
-We will climb 2500 vertical feet in 3.5 miles to the Chilkoot Pass before entering Canada.
-Continuing another 4 miles to Happy Camp, we will ultimately spend the night above tree line.
+We will eat breakfast and break camp early, as “summit day” is by far the most demanding stretch of the trail.
+We will climb 2,500 vertical feet in 3.5 miles to the Chilkoot Pass before crossing into Canada.
 Leaving Sheep Camp, we will climb steadily, eventually climbing above tree line and entering the alpine.
-At mile 16, we gain views of the summit at “the scales,” the place where stampeders weighed their goods before crossing the pass into Canada.
-Here, the Mounties required them to have enough supplies to subsist unaided for 1 year.
+At mile 16, we gain views of the summit at “the scales,” where stampeders weighed their goods before crossing the pass into Canada.
+Here, the Royal Canadian Mounted Police required them to have enough supplies to subsist unaided for one year.
 The “Golden Staircase” begins here and leads to a warming shelter at the Chilkoot Pass.
-The terrain changes dramatically as we proceed along the alpine trail to Happy Camp, descending more than 700 feet in the process.
+The terrain changes dramatically as we proceed another 4 miles along the alpine trail to Happy Camp, descending more than 700 feet in the process.
+After reaching Happy Camp, we will ultimately spend the night above tree line.

 Day 4: Happy Camp to Bare Loon Lake

-The most difficult part of the trek is over as we leave Happy Camp on our 8.5-mile hike to Bare Loon Lake.
+After reaching the summit, the most strenuous part of the trip will be behind us.
+From Happy Camp we will continue 8.5 miles to Bare Loon Lake.
 Though there will be a few modest climbs, we’ll drop over 500 feet of net elevation on our way to camp.
 Our route will meander alongside beautiful mountain streams and lakes.
-At Deep Lake, we enter the boreal forest and leave the alpine behind.
+At Deep Lake, we enter the boreal forest and leave the high alpine terrain behind.
 We descend for 3 miles from Deep Lake to Lindeman City, a historic location where many stampeders spent the winter of 1897-98 building boats, intended to transport them and their supplies the 550 miles downstream to Dawson City and the Klondike.
 A Parks Canada exhibit of the old townsite gives us a great idea of what life was like during that period.
 We climb modestly from Lindeman to Bare Loon Lake where we make our camp for our final night.

 Day 5: Bare Loon Lake to Lake Bennett

-Our final day leaves us with just 4 mellow miles to cover before our train departs for Skagway at 2pm.
-Still, more spectacular, sweeping vistas await us along the way.
+Our final day leaves us with just 4 mellow miles to cover before our train departs for Skagway at 2 p.m.
+Still, more scenic, sweeping vistas await us along the way.
 At Bennett, the original White Pass & Yukon Route Railroad Depot services hikers as a way back to Skagway.
 In addition, there are more Parks Canada exhibits, as well as a gold-rush era church that served as Bennett’s community center during the era.
 Bennett had an estimated population of 10,000 to 20,000 during the winter of 1897-98.
-When the ice cleared from Lake Bennett in May of 1898, some 7000 boats were launched by gold seekers hoping to reach Dawson.
+When the ice cleared from Lake Bennett in May of 1898, some 7,000 boats were launched by gold seekers hoping to reach Dawson.
 Little did they know that the good claims were already taken!
-We board the White Pass and Yukon Route Railroad for its 2pm departure to Skagway, via the White Pass, the other of the two routes stampeders used to get to Lake Bennett.
-No verbal description can do justice to the spectacular 2.5 hour, 40-mile train ride back to Skagway, enhanced by a cooler of backcountry delights.
+We board the White Pass and Yukon Route Railroad for its 2 p.m. departure to Skagway, via the White Pass, the other of the two routes stampeders used to get to Lake Bennett.
+No verbal description can do justice to the spectacular 2.5 hour, 40 mile train ride back to Skagway, enhanced by a cooler of backcountry delights.
 Back in town, we will become reacquainted with hot showers, soft beds, and a variety of food and beverage options.

 Contact us to inquire about custom options.